alissatroiano/MS-1/README.md

 * The website's primary color is present in both the top of the card and the block divider, which the viewer's eyes will already have begun to associate with the rest of the website and, most importantly, with Infinity.

-Quotes included in the final build of Infinity:
+The quotes included in the final build of Infinity are present in the Quotes section of the website and read:

+Quote 1
-> * Infinity is the best place to strengthen your yoga practice.
+> Infinity is the best place to strengthen your yoga practice.
 The instructors are dedicated, patient & thorough!
 >
 > ***Octavia Bliss***

+Quote 2
+> When I first joined I was worried that I wasn't flexibile, but Infinity's staff taught me that anybody can do yoga!
 >
-> * When I first joined I was worried that I wasn't flexibile, but Infinity's staff taught me that anybody can do yoga!

 > ***Daniel Zen***

->
+Quote 3
-> * Infinity's classes taught me the tools needed to deal with day-to-day stress & anxiety.
+> Infinity's classes taught me the tools needed to deal with day-to-day stress & anxiety.
 Now I'm happier than ever!
 >
 > ***Sara Solar***

 ### UX Design

-1. Wireframes

-1. Typography

-Tho two fonts selected by the [developer](https://www.github.com/alissatroiano) were:
+The two fonts selected by the [developer](https://www.github.com/alissatroiano) were:

 1. `'Playfair Display', serif`
 1. `'Montserrat', sans-serif`